Why Wine Cellar Cooling Planning Is Critical: Preventing Spoilage, Damage, and Costly Repairs

 Why it matters:

-Poor airflow leads to hot and cold spots, risking spoilage of bottles and reducing the lifespan of your cooling unit.
+Poor airflow creates hot and cold spots, increasing the risk of bottle spoilage and reducing the lifespan of your cooling unit.

 How to avoid: